sabiths/MultiSelect/README.md

 #MultiSelect
-MultiSelect is a plugin for converting traditional select dropdown into customised one.
+MultiSelect is a jQuery-based replacement for select boxes.
+It supports single select, multi select, and searching of options.

 #### Version:
 1.0